cattlepi/cattlepi/README.md

 # CattlePi
-We've all heard about and want to treat out servers as [cattle and not pets](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/).
+We've all heard about and want to treat out devices as [cattle and not pets](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/).
 The goal of this project is to help you do just that.

 **What does this mean?** Several things, including but not limited to:
  * ability to run a RPi headless, without the need to physically interact with the device